Praful22/AircraftFlightDynamics/README.md

 ## Matlab and Python simulation for Aircraft Flight Dynamics Models:

-## Create a SIMULINK Block for Aircraft Flight Models:
+## Create a SIMULINK Block for Aircraft Physical Model/Plant:

 ## Aerospace Toolbox and uses: